videojs/videojs-contrib-ads/.github/ISSUE_TEMPLATE.md

 **Video-js version**: the version of videojs you are using.
 If you are using npm, you can check this by running `npm ls video.js --depth=0` in your project.

-**Other plugins**: please list other plugins that may affect videojs-contrib-ads behavior, especially ad integration plugins.
+**Other plugins**: please list other plugins that may affect videojs-contrib-ads behavior, especially ad plugins.

 ### Platforms